jacobecox/templates/patroni-postgres/versions/1.0.0/README.md

 TODO
-1. Test failover for leader replica and see if it rejoins cluster
+1. Change etcd to use -etcd for workload name and adjust here
 2. Update helpers file and README

 sources